thomas-m1/restaurant_recommender_server/README.md

 ### 4. Set up Database
 in your postgres, create a db and add the link to you .env variables<br>
-When you run the bain_restaurant_recommender_batch, it will create a businesses table.<br>
+When you run the restaurant_recommender_batch, it will create a businesses table.<br>

 You still need to create the recommendations table.<br>
 In your postgres, run the following command to create the table:<br>